vechain/vechain-sdk-js-tutorial/src/1.Hello_World/FinancialMath.md

 JS was not designed to be strongly typed language, but the language was designed to delegate at runtime the assessment of the type to represent any variable according its content.
-When the success of JS as 'browser language' made it popular as a more general purpose language, the need to pinpoint the data type of a variable pushed the creation of TypeScript (TS) as a language derived by and compatible with JS making explicit the type definition of variables, and many libraries to provide specialized types to overcome the limits of JS.
+When the success of JS as 'browser language' made it popular as a more general purpose language, the need to pinpoint the data type of variable pushed the creation of TypeScript (TS) as a language derived by and compatible with JS making explicit the type definition of variables, and many libraries to provide specialized types to overcome the limits of JS.